-The Minority Access to Research Careers (MARC) Program, funded by the National Institutes of Health, is an honors program that supports good students with an interest in continuing on to graduate study in any field related to biomedical research.
-If you are a minority student majoring in a bio-medically related field (most typically biology, chemistry, and non-clinical areas in psychology, health and nutrition sciences, and speech and hearing with other majors possible depending on the research focus) and are thinking of going for graduate training, MARC may be for you.
+The Maximizing Access to Research Careers (MARC) Program funded by the National Institutes of Health, is an honors program that supports students with an interest in continuing on to graduate study in any field related to biomedical research.
+If you are a minority student majoring in a biomedically related field (most typically biology, chemistry and nonclinical areas in psychology, health and nutrition sciences, and speech and hearing with other majors possible depending on the research focus) and are thinking of going for graduate training, MARC may be for you.

-Because the program is designed to train students interested in research careers, the Federal MARC guidelines explicitly exclude from consideration for the program students whose primary interest is in going on to some phase of clinical practice (MD and its variations, dentistry, podiatry, optometry, veterinary medicine, etc.).
+Because the program is designed to train students interested in research careers, the federal MARC guidelines explicitly exclude from consideration for the program students whose primary interest is in going on to some phase of clinical practice (MD and its variations, dentistry, podiatry, optometry, veterinary medicine, etc.).
 Students interested in combining a Ph.D with a clinical degree can be considered, but to be true to the program guidelines, applications of such students are evaluated carefully.
-The program supports 10 students annually: 5 juniors and 5 seniors.
+The program supports 10 students annually: five juniors and five seniors.
 This program is not limited to minorities.